 1601 Manhattan Beach Blvd.

 The highlight of this park is the pond, which plays host to all manner of ducks, geese, and other waterfowl.
 A natural wildlife refuge borders the pond on one side, adding to the scenic beauty.
-There are a number of picnic tables, eight of which can be reserved for rental (starting at $9-$17 per hour for one), and six barbecues.
-There also are three gazebos (starting at $17-$35 per hour; no barbecues allowed at these).
+There are a number of picnic tables, eight of which can be reserved for rental, and six barbecues.
+There also are three gazebos available to rent( no barbecues allowed at these).
 Play areas include a lighthouse-inspired climbing structure, sand area, and colorful tot lot.
 Any would be a great place to play Duck, Duck, Goose.

 Originally published June 19, 2012, updated since